pydoit/doit/doc/configuration.rst

-doit.cfg
+:file:`doit.cfg`
 --------

 `doit` uses an INI style configuration file
 (see `configparser <https://docs.python.org/3/library/configparser.html>`_).
 Note: key/value entries can be separated only by the equal sign `=`.

-If a file name `doit.cfg` is present in the current working directory, it is processed.
+If a file name :file:`doit.cfg` is present in the current working directory, it is processed.
 It supports 3 kind of sections:

 - a `GLOBAL` section